gitamitgit/magento2-module-creator/README.md

  - you have a cool idea for improving it but you don't want to implement it, post it <a href="https://github.com/gitamitgit/magento2-module-creator/issues">here</a>.
 There are no guarantees that it will get implemeted though.
  - you have a cool idea for improving it and you can implement it, feel free to make a PR.
 But before doing so, make sure that the new code you create it is covered with unit tests and the existing unit tests still pass.

+## Donations
+If you really like this and get the hang of it and it saves you a lot of development time, consider <a href="https://www.paypal.me/amitgame2002/10">a small (or large - I won't mind) donation via PayPal</a>